tpolvinen/Agri/Other_Notes/Muistiinpanoja.md

         **Pilvipalvelu-alustakerros**: pilvipohjaiset tietojärjestelmät, muut datalähteet (satelliitti jne.), sovelluskaupat (App store), käyttäjien päätelaitteet (älypuhelimet, tietokoneet jne.)
         **Palvelukerros**: konehuollon järjestelmä (breakdown service), kuluttajien ruoan turvallisuuspalvelu, sääpalvelu, ruiskutusneuvontapalvelu

+* Sundmaeker: Vision and Challenges for Realizing the Internet of Things
-* Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
+* Stočes: Internet of things (iot) in agriculture-selected aspects 2016

 * Pivoto: Scientific development of smart farming technologies and their application in Brazil
 * Farooq: A Review on Internet of Things (IoT) 2015
 * Gubbi: Internet of Things (IoT): A vision, architectural elements, and future directions 2013
 * Shaikh: Enabling Technologies for Green Internet of Things 2017
 * Khodadadi: Internet of Things: An Overview
 * Bo: The Application of Cloud Computing and the Internet of Things in Agriculture and Forestry
-* Sundmaeker: Vision and Challenges for Realizing the Internet of Things

 * Dlodlo: The internet of things in agriculture for sustainable rural development (2015)
-* Stočes: Internet of things (iot) in agriculture-selected aspects 2016

 * Motlagh: Low-Altitude Unmanned Aerial Vehicles-Based Internet of Things Services: Comprehensive Survey and Future Perspectives 2016
 * Fahran: A survey on the challenges and opportunities of the Internet of Things (IoT) 2017
 * Fantana: Internet of Things - Converging Technologies for Smart Environments and Integrated Ecosystems 2013